SwedbankPay/developer.swedbankpay.com/modules-sdks/mobile-sdk/ios.md

 ## Problems

+If the payment fails for any reason, the cause will be made available as the argument of the `paymentFailed(error:)` delegate method.
+The error will be of any type thrown by your `SwedbankPaySDKConfiguration`.
+In the case of `SwedbankPaySDK.MerchantBackendConfiguration` this means `SwedbankPaySDK.MerchantBackendError`.

 If errors are encountered in the payment process, the Merchant Backend is expected to respond with a [Problem Details for HTTP APIs (RFC 7807)][rfc-7807] message.
-If the payment fails because of a problem, the `failureReason` argument of the `paymentFailed` delegate call will have a value of `.Problem`, the associated value being the problem as parsed from the response.
+If the payment fails because of a problem, the `SwedbankPaySDK.MerchantBackendError` will be `.problem`, the associated value being the problem as parsed from the response.
 The iOS SDK will parse any RFC 7807 problem, but it has specialized data types for known problem types, namely the [Common Problems][swedbankpay-problems] and the [Merchand Backend Problems][backend-problems].

-\[Development note: the problem parsing is broken as of version 0.1.23, and will not create the correct values for unexpected responses.\]

 Problems are expressed in Swift as `enum`s with associated values, representing a hierarchy of problem types.
 At the root of the hierarchy is `enum SwedbankPaySDK.Problem`, with two cases: `.Client` and `.Server`.
 A `.Client` problem is one caused by client behaviour, and is to be fixed by changing the request made to the server.
 Generally, a `.Client` problem is a programming error, with the possible exception of `.Client(.MobileSDK(.Unauthorized))`.
 A `.Server` problem is one caused by a malfunction or lack of service in the server evironment.
 A `.Server` problem is fixed by correcting the behaviour of the malfunctioning server, or simply trying again later.